 The venous thromboembolism (VTE) measures were developed as a result of the ‘National Consensus Standards for the Prevention and Care of Deep Vein Thrombosis (DVT)’ project between The Joint Commission and the National Quality Forum (NQF) that formally began in January 2005.
-The development process was guided by the expertise and advice provided by the NQF steering committee (SC) and the technical advisory panel (TAP).
-The measures were tested through a multi-phased approach and the results were reviewed by the SC and TAP.
+The development process was guided by the expertise and advice provided by the NQF steering committee (SC) and the Joint Commission’s technical advisory panel (TAP).
+Since measure implementation, the measure maintenance process continues to be guided by the expertise and advice provided by the TAP.

-The VTE measures can be found in the Specification Manual for National Hospital Inpatient Quality Measures.
+The VTE measures can be found in the Specifications Manual for National Hospital Inpatient Quality Measures.
 Submit your questions about VTE measure specifications to the Performance Measurement Network Q&A Forum.

 |Set Measure ID